khaliso/thesis/README.md

 # What's Where?

-## To run a fine-tune, there are a number of different options in 'model' trainings:
+## To run a fine-tune, there are a number of different options in 'model_trainings':
   - train_[model].py
   - train_composite_[model].py
   - synthetic_train.py